inveniosoftware/training/12-managing-access/README.md

 """REST API for my-site."""
 ```

-4. Go to the api search page `https://127.0.0.1:5000/api/records/?prettyprint=1` and check that it displays only the records owned by the current user
+4. Go to the API search page `https://127.0.0.1:5000/api/records/?prettyprint=1` and check that it displays only the records owned by the current user

 5. Go to the UI search page `https://127.0.0.1:5000/search?page=1&size=20&q=` and check that it displays only the records owned by the current user